tobiasHeinke/demo/README.md

 Text:
-Especially {also} for people who are specialized {in a }
+We are (desperately) looking for manual authors.
-i.e rigging
+Especially (also) for people who are specialized (in a ) i.e rigging

-But also like to get feedback from the readers {community}: something is missing (except brand new stuff), badly written, explained too difficult.
+But also like to get feedback from the readers (community): something is missing (except brand new stuff), badly written, explained too difficult.